 Find A Friend Who Works At Instagram Or Facebook

 As most people may already know, Instagram and Facebook are owned by the same company.
-In this case it can be a big advantage because if you find someone who works at either company, they can submit an internal request for someone to review your case.
+In this case, it can be a big advantage because if you find someone who works at either company, they can submit an internal request for someone to review your case.

-Instagram and Facebook have their own internal help reporting system for when things go wrong.
+Instagram and Facebook have their own internal help reporting systems for when things go wrong.
 If you know a friend or acquaintance who works at either company, it can really speed things up in the recovery process.

-Don’t be shy from sharing your unfortunate situation on your other social media channels.
+Don’t be shy about sharing your unfortunate situation on your other social media channels.
 You may get one of those lucky responses “I may know a guy…” or “my friend of a friend works there”.